Time to Upgrade Your Home Theater System

 The three most common subwoofer locations include corners, placement along a wall or beside a front speaker (which can create a better blend with the front speaker, at the cost of sacrificing overall volume).

-And if the room you are working in to set up a 7.1 system does not fit to these exact specifications - it's ok!
-Not everyone has a room with an open, rectangular space and perfectly placed power sources.
+And if the room you are working in to set up a 7.1 system does not fit these exact specifications - it's ok!
+Not everyone has a room with open, rectangular space and perfectly placed power sources.
 You're more than likely going to have to make some adjustments.

 0 products selected to compare.